johnhuang316/class-report/README.md

 ### Prerequisites

 - Python 3.9+
-- Notion API key
+- Notion API key (if using Notion)
 - Gemini API key
-- Notion database ID (for creating new pages)
+- Notion database ID (for creating new pages, if using Notion)
 - Google Cloud Storage bucket
 - Google Cloud Service Account credentials